eduardconstantin/azure-cloud-exams/README.md

 that tests your knowledge of Azure fundamentals, specifically for the AZ-900 certification exam.
 The questions are stored in a Cosmos DB database and retrieved using GraphQL queries.
 The application is deployed on Microsoft Azure.

-This project was created for learning purposes to help me understand Microsoft Azure and Cosmos DB in preparation for the AZ-900 exam.
+This project was created for learning purposes to help me understand Microsoft Azure and CosmosDB in preparation for the AZ-900 exam.

 UPDATE: The project is now using this